Youtu-Parsing: Perception, Structuring and Recognition via High-Parallelism Decoding: Evaluation

 \begin{itemize} \item \textbf{Handwritten Text:} consists of 10,721 images derived from sources such as essays, memos, notes, and various handwritten documents. \item \textbf{Vertical Text:} comprises 3,865 images featuring content like advertisements, posters, and banners. \item \textbf{Artistic Text:} includes 8,512 images encompassing text logos, greeting cards, and home decorations. \item \textbf{High-resolution Images:} contains 9,127 images, covering materials such as newspapers and subway signage. \end{itemize}

-We evaluate performance using the average normalized edit distance, as detailed in Table~\ref{tab:Inhouse_text_Edit}.
+We evaluate performance using the average edit distance similarity score (higher is better), as detailed in Table~\ref{tab:Inhouse_text_Edit}.
 Youtu-Parsing consistently achieves leading results across all scenarios.
 Specifically, its recognition accuracies for handwritten text, vertical text, artistic font, and high-resolution image subsets reach 98.94, 89.91, 97.36, and 97.38, respectively, outperforming all baseline methods.
 These results demonstrate the exceptional robustness and adaptability of Youtu-Parsing for complex text recognition tasks.